 - Postdoc, Princeton University

-- The role of groundwater in global water cycle, climate and ecosystem dynamics (funding: NSF) - see Peter Eagleson Lecture on Hydrologic Science at 2014 CUAHSI Biennual Science Symposium.
+- The role of groundwater in global water cycle, climate and ecosystem dynamics (funding: NSF, EPA) - see Peter Eagleson Lecture on Hydrologic Science at 2014 CUAHSI Biennual Science Symposium.

 - Earth's hydrologic cycle in the past and terrestrial environmental change (funding: RU-AEF, NSF).

-- The role of groundwater in supporting Amazon seasonal evapotransipiration and precipitation recycling (funding: NSF) - see feature article in International Innovation (pdf).
+- The role of groundwater in supporting Amazon seasonal evapotransipiration (funding: NSF) - see feature article in International Innovation (pdf).

-- Regional hydrologic and climatic impact of large-scale groundwater pumping for irrigation in the US High Plains (funding: NSF) - see feature article in Science News For Kids.
+- Regional hydrologic and climatic impact of large-scale groundwater pumping for irrigation in the US High Plains (funding: NSF, EPA) - see feature article in Science News For Kids.